 The County of Maui identified the Kaiaulu O Halelea 64 (Phase 1 of 2) and Kaiaulu O Halelea 56 (Phase 2 of 2) projects in Kihei to receive HTF funds, with the Hale o Pi'ikea, also in Kihei, as an alternate project.
-In PY2020, The County of Maui committed its PY2020 and a portion of PY2019 funds toward the Kaiaulu o Halelea 64 project and the City and County of Honolulu committed its PY2019 HTF funds toward acquisition of the Mahani Hale project.
+In PY2020, The County of Maui committed its PY2020 and a portion of PY2019 funds toward the Kaiaulu O Halelea 64 project and the City and County of Honolulu committed its PY2019 HTF funds toward acquisition of the Mahani Hale project.
 To allow the City time to build its capacity for administering the HTF program and its funds, HHFDC did not allocate HTF funds to the City for PY2020.

 The neighbor island Counties of Hawaii, Kauai and Maui receive HTF funds on the same rotation as HHFDC's HOME rotation, and have each identified eligible HTF activities that will produce HTF units in the near future, targeting households with incomes at or below 30% AMI.
+The County of Hawaii's PY2018 Kaloko Heights Affordable Rental Housing project will begin construction in October of 2021 and the County of Kauai's PY2019 Pua Loke, is near completion.
 The County of Kauai's PY2016 Koa'e Workforce Housing project and the County of Maui's PY2017 Kaiwahine Village Phase II were completed in PY2020.
-The County of Hawaii's PY2018 Kaloko Heights Affordable Rental Housing project will begin construction in October of 2021 and the County of Kauai's PY2019 Pua Loke, is near completion.

-Tenure 0 - 0% of 30+ to poverty % of the Total Units Total Туре 30% AMI line (when poverty line is higher than 30% AMI) higher of 30+ AMI or poverty line to 50% AMI Occupied Units Completed, Not Occupied Completed Units Rental 24 0 0 24 0 24 Homebuyer 0 0 0 0 0 0
+Tenure Type 0 - 30% AMI 0% of 30+ to poverty line (when poverty line is higher than 30% AMI) % of the higher of 30+ AMI or poverty line to 50% AMI Total Occupied Units Units Completed, Not Occupied Total Completed Units

+Rental 24 0 0 24 0 24

+Homebuyer 0 0 0 0 0 0